arya-2407/springboot-ecom/README.md

 - **MySQL**: Relational database management system.
 - **Spring Security**: For securing the application.
 - **JWT**: JSON Web Tokens for authentication.

+---
+## Further Developments

+- I would love to collaborate with a frontend developer and make this project into a full stack webapp!
+- email me at aryapofficial@gmail.com for any feedback or potential collaboration!